Biscoff frosting with a light, creamy texture and rich Lotus Biscoff flavor, made with mascarpone for a smooth, not-too-sweet finish.

 Description

-This Biscoff mascarpone frosting is light, creamy, and irresistibly delicious.
-Perfect for topping cupcakes, cakes, and all your favorite treats!
-(Makes enough to fill two layers of a 6-inch layer cake or frost 12 cupcakes.)
+This Biscoff frosting made with mascarpone is light, creamy, and irresistibly delicious.
+Perfect for topping cupcakes, cakes, and desserts.
+Makes enough to fill two layers of a 6-inch cake or frost 12 cupcakes.

 Ingredients